chalatz/tours/pages/links/historical-sites/west-coast.md

       caption: The interior of the Castle of Monolithos
     - thumb: img/West_Coast/castle_west_coast_mod8_small.jpg
       href: img/West_Coast/castle_west_coast_mod8.jpg
-      alt: Rhodes shore trips,  The view of the Aegean Sea from the Castle
+      alt: Rhodes shore tours,  The view of the Aegean Sea from the Castle
       caption: The view of the Aegean Sea from the Castle
   title: ''
 subtitle: ''